jitsi/jitsi-meet-flutter-sdk/README.md

     );
 ```

-All the values that can be added to the `configOverrides` can be found [here](hhttps://github.com/jitsi/jitsi-meet/blob/master/config.js).
+- All the values that can be added to the `configOverrides` can be found [here](hhttps://github.com/jitsi/jitsi-meet/blob/master/config.js).

-All the values that can be added to the `featureFlags` can be found [here](https://github.com/jitsi/jitsi-meet/blob/master/react/features/base/flags/constants.ts).
+- All the values that can be added to the `featureFlags` can be found [here](https://github.com/jitsi/jitsi-meet/blob/master/react/features/base/flags/constants.ts).

-#### JitsiMeetUserInfo({String displayName, String email, String avatar})
+- #### JitsiMeetUserInfo({String displayName, String email, String avatar})
     The constructor for the JitsiMeetUserInfo.
 P.S. the avatar should be an url.

 ### JitsiMeetEventListener

 This class intends to be used as a listener for events that come from the native sdks.
 It will receive as arguments the event handlers

-#### Function(String url) conferenceJoined
+1. #### conferenceJoined(String url)

     Called when a conference was joined.
     - url: the conference URL

-#### Function(String url, Object? error) conferenceTerminated
+2. #### conferenceTerminated(String url, Object? error)

     Called when the active conference ends, be it because of user choice or because of a failure.

     - url: the conference URL
     - error: missing if the conference finished gracefully, otherwise contains the error message

-#### Function(String url) conferenceWillJoin
+3. #### conferenceWillJoin(String url)

     Called before a conference is joined.

     - url: the conference URL

-#### Function(String? email, String? name, String? role, String? participantId) participantJoined
+4. #### participantJoined(String? email, String? name, String? role, String? participantId)

     Called when a participant has joined the conference.

     - email: the email of the participant.
 It may not be set if the remote participant didn't set one.
     - name: the name of the participant.
     - role: the role of the participant.
     - participantId: the id of the participant.

-#### Function(String? participantId) participantLeft
+5. #### participantLeft(String? participantId)

     Called when a participant has left the conference.

     - participantId: the id of the participant that left.

-#### Function(bool muted) audioMutedChanged
+6. #### audioMutedChanged(bool muted)

     Called when the local participant's audio is muted or unmuted.

     - muted: a boolean indicating whether the audio is muted or not.

-#### Function(bool muted) videoMutedChanged
+7. #### videoMutedChanged(bool muted)

     Called when the local participant's video is muted or unmuted.

-- muted: an integer indicating whether the video is muted or not.
-0 means unmuted, 4 means muted.
+    - muted: a boolean indicating whether the video is muted or not.

-#### Function(String senderId, String message) endpointTextMessageReceived
+8. #### endpointTextMessageReceived(String senderId, String message)

     Called when an endpoint text message is received.

     - senderId: the participantId of the sender
     - message: the content.

-#### Function(String participantId, bool sharing) screenShareToggled
+9. #### screenShareToggled(String participantId, bool sharing)

     Called when a chat message is received.

     - participantId: the id of the participant
     - sharing: the state of screen share

-#### Function(String senderId, String message, bool isPrivate)chatMessageReceived;
+10. #### chatMessageReceived(String senderId, String message, bool isPrivate)

     Called when a chat text message is received.

     - senderId: the id of the participant that sent the message.
     - message: the content of the message.
     - isPrivate: true if the message is private, false otherwise.
     - timestamp: the (optional) timestamp of the message.

-#### Function(bool isOpen)? chatToggled
+11. #### chatToggled(bool isOpen)

     Called when the chat dialog is opened or closed.

     - isOpen: true if the chat dialog is open, false otherwise.

-#### Function() readyToClose
+12. #### readyToClose()
     Called when the SDK is ready to be closed.
 No meeting is happening at this point.

-Example of listener:
+#### Example of listener:

 ```dart
 var listener = JitsiMeetEventListener(